 Kristen Windmuller-Luna joined the Cleveland Museum of Art in January 2020.
-As curator of African art, she is responsible for the museum’s collection of historic and contemporary African arts, approximately 480 works spanning some 2,500 years of creativity.
+As curator of African art, she is responsible for the museum’s collection of approximately 480 historical and contemporary African artworks spanning some 2,500 years of creativity.
 In this role, she uses an expansive and inclusive curatorial model to research, present, and build the collection.
 At the CMA, she has served as host curator of Second Careers: Two Tributaries in African Art (2020) and curator of Threads across Time: African Textiles, 500–1993 in Stories from Storage (2021).

 Prior to joining the Brooklyn Museum, she was lecturer in the Department of Art History and Archaeology at Columbia University, Sylvan C. Coleman and Pam Coleman Fellow at the Metropolitan Museum of Art, and worked at the Neuberger Museum of Art.
-As a museum educator, she was a frequent lecturer in African arts at the Metropolitan Museum of Art and other New York City–area museums.
+As a museum educator, she frequently lectured on African arts at the Metropolitan Museum of Art and other New York City–area museums.

-A first-generation college graduate, Windmuller-Luna holds a PhD and MA in African arts and architectures from Princeton University’s Department of Art and Archaeology and a BA in art history from Yale University.
-Her research and writing on both historic and contemporary African arts have been published and presented in a variety of African, American, and European outlets (including the journals African Arts and Nka: Journal of Contemporary African Art) and was featured in Henry Louis Gates Jr.’s 2017 PBS documentary Africa’s Great Civilizations.
+A first-generation college graduate, Windmuller-Luna holds a PhD and MA in African arts and architectures from Princeton University and a BA in art history from Yale University.
+Her research on historical and contemporary African arts has been published and presented in a variety of African, American, and European outlets (including the journals African Arts and Nka: Journal of Contemporary African Art) and was featured in Henry Louis Gates Jr.’s 2017 PBS documentary Africa’s Great Civilizations.
 She serves on the board of the Arts Council of the African Studies Association.